 Palm tree at Clearwater Beach in Florida

 One of Florida’s most iconic beaches, Clearwater, is the liveliest beach on Florida’s Gulf Coast.
 This beautiful wide, white sandy beach offers a more upbeat vibe than many other Pinellas County beaches.
-My favorite aspect of this beach is definitely the shear amount of space available.
+My favorite aspect is definitely the shear amount of space available.
 After spending time at many other narrow Gulf coast beaches, I was pleasantly surprised with this beach layout.
-You can actually spread out and enjoy some personal space here.

-Views of the white, smooth sand at Clearwater Beach in Florida
+White sand at Clearwater Beach

-Palms lining Clearwater Beach in Florida
+Palms on Clearwater Beach

-Check out the smooth sand!
+At Clearwater, you will find the smoothest, whitest sand in the Bay area.
+You will not find many broken up shells or cigarette butts lying around here – just smooth, pristine sand.
 The sand is mostly comprised of quartz crystals.
 The sand’s origin is actually from the Appalachian mountains.
 The crystals washed down the rivers which led into the Gulf of Mexico.
 The sand is cool to the touch, so you won’t burn your feet as soon as you toss off the flip flops!
+You won’t find many colorful beach shells here, but the tradeoff is sand so wonderfully smooth that it feels more like snow than sand!

 Smooth white sand at Clearwater Beach in Florida